DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 `PULL_REQUEST_UPDATED`
 `PULL_REQUEST_REOPENED`

-Now for the Environment section make sure you select the following `Managed image`
+Now for the Environment section make sure you select the following:

+* `Managed image`
-Operating system `Ubuntu`
+* Operating system `Ubuntu`
-Runtime(s) `Standard`
+* Runtime(s) `Standard`
-Image `aws/codebuild/standard:4.0`
+* Image `aws/codebuild/standard:4.0`
-Image version `Always use the latest image` Environment type `Linux`
+* Image version `Always use the latest image`
+* Environment type `Linux`
-Privileged : checked
+* Privileged : checked

 ![](./readme_images/2.6.png)

 For `Service role` select `Existing service role`.
 Then for `Role ARN` use:  `arn:aws:iam::630895193694:role/codebuild-playground-animal-service-role`.
 Uncheck `Allow AWS CodeBuild to modify this service role so it can be used with this build project`

-Next click on Additional configuration and scroll down to `Environment variables`.
+Next, click on Additional configuration and scroll down to `Environment variables`.
 Here is where we need to add our Cypress Dashboard access key from our .env file.
 For Name enter: `CYPRESS_RECORD_KEY` and for value enter your key.
 We will keep Type as `Plaintext` this time but better practice would be to use the AWS Secrets Manager.

 That is all we need to do for now as our repository contains the buildspec file.
 Click on `Create build project`.
 While that creates lets go and look at the buildspec.yml file inside VS Code.